DanielHadley/DanielHadley.github.io/about.md

 ****

-## Personal Projects
+## Technical Projects

+[Mayor's Dashboard](http://www.somervillema.gov/dashboard/): Displays key data of interest to residents of Somerville.
+The [daily](http://www.somervillema.gov/dashboard/daily.html) tab is an algorithm-driven dashboard with charts and maps of variables that changed in statistically significant ways.

-[Rat Maps](http://ratmaps.com/): an automatic blog that draws on open data to map and display statistics on rodent sightings.
+[Rat Maps](http://ratmaps.com/): An automatic blog that draws on open data to map and display statistics on rodent sightings.

 [Gone Model](http://danielphadley.com/Gone-Girl-Prediction/): An experiment that uses machine learning to detect stylometric differences between fictional characters from the same author.
 Currently expanding to lengthier texts.